Haoranwugithub/UWB_CSS342_2019_Fall/class1/homework/readme.md

     //  input: [1, 2, 3, 4, 4, 5], output: [5, 4, 4, 3, 2, 1]
     virtual void reverse() = 0;
 ```
+Any method to reverse an array can be used.
+You will **NOT** be scored based on algorithm performance, only on correctness.
+Write tests as thourough as possible.
+Result must be *in-place* as in taking effect on the same object.

+5. Bonus: Implement **reverse()** without additional memory space of the same array size.
+This means *reverse()* work in-place and does not allocate another array of the same size when working.